PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 ### 6.1 Segments

 A **segment** is a single unit of text to translate.
 It could be:
-- A sentence
+- A paragraph (most common in Word documents)
-- A paragraph
+- A cell in a table (within Word documents)
-- A cell in a spreadsheet
+- A cell in a spreadsheet (Excel files)
 - A translation unit in an XLIFF file

 Each segment has:
 - **Source text**: The original text
 - **Target text**: Your translation
 - **Status**: NEW, MT (machine translated), EDITED, or CONFIRMED
+- **Segment Type**: Identifies the content type (paragraph, table-cell, cell, unit, etc.)
+- **Segment Index**: Position in the document (preserves order)

+**Order Preservation:**
+- Segments are extracted and displayed in the exact order they appear in the source document
+- For DOCX files, paragraphs and tables maintain their original sequence
+- This ensures the translated document structure matches the original

 ### 6.2 Translation Memory (TM)